JackeOLantern/WWCTF2025/Reverse Engineering/Stretch/README.md

 ## Features
-Reverse topic accessible through Ghidra decompiling environment.🖼️
+Reverse topic accessible through Ghidra decompiling environment.

+_This theme includes a contested phrase.
+Its inclusion is solely for reverse-engineering practice and does not endorse any political position._🖼️

 ## Installation